Buying Bitcoin with Skrill – A Beginner’s Guide

 In this case you’ll be working with individuals, and therefore should be much more careful.

-It’s important to find a seller that accepts Skrill and that has a high reputation level in order to make sure you are not being scammed.
-Also, sellers on LocalBitcoins usually take a really high premium for payment methods such as skrill.
+It’s essential to choose a seller that accepts Skrill and has a good reputation to avoid getting scammed.
+Additionally, sellers on LocalBitcoins often charge a high premium for payment methods like Skrill.
 You can read my complete LocalBitcoins review here.

 6. Buy Bitcoins with Skrill through Paxful